 Expressions may be unary or binary.
 Unary expressions are often used to examine the status of a file.
 There are string operators and numeric comparison operators as well.
-If the file argument to one of the primaries is of the form ' $\dev/fd/N$ ', then file descriptor N is checked.
-If the file argument to one of the primaries is one of ' $\dev/stdin$ ', ' $\dev/stdout$ ', or ' $\dev/stderr$ ', file descriptor 0, 1, or 2, respectively, is checked.
+Bash handles several filenames specially when they are used in expressions.
+If the operating system on which Bash is running provides these special files, Bash will use them; otherwise it will emulate them internally with this behavior: If the file argument to one of the primaries is of the form /dev/fd/N, then file descriptor N is checked.
+If the file argument to one of the primaries is one of /dev/stdin, /dev/stdout, or /dev/stderr, file descriptor 0, 1, or 2, respectively, is checked.

-When used with '[[', The '<' and '>' operators sort lexicographically using the current locale.
+When used with [[, the '<' and '>' operators sort lexicographically using the current locale.
+The test command uses ASCII ordering.